Unboxed-Software/solana-course/content/deserialize-custom-data.md

 ### Why Does This Matter?

-The derivation of PDAs are important because the seeds used to find a PDA are what we use to locate the data.
+The derivation of PDAs is important because the seeds used to find a PDA are what we use to locate the data.
 For example, a simple program that only uses a single PDA to store global program state might use a simple seed phrase like “GLOBAL_STATE”.
 If the client wanted to read data from this PDA, it could derive the address using the program ID and this same seed.

 ```tsx
 const [pda, bump] = await findProgramAddress(Buffer.from("GLOBAL_STATE"), programId)